young1lin/minimal-mcp/README.md

       "type": "function",
       "function": {
         "name": "get_weather",
-        "description": "Get weather of a location, the user should supply a location first.", "parameters": {
+        "description": "Get weather information for a location.", "parameters": {
           "type": "object",
           "properties": {
             "location": {
               "type": "string",
-              "description": "The city and state, e.g. San Francisco, CA" }
+              "description": "The name of the city to get weather for.
+Only support low case location name, like beijing, shanghai, hangzhou, newyork"
+            }
           },
           "required": [